jhpce-jhu/jhpce_mkdocs/docs/files/acl.md

 Traditional Unix file and group permissions can be used to share access to files and directories.
 However, there can be times when more fine-grained control of shared access is needed.
 To accomplish this, Access Control Lists (ACLs) can be used.
+They add to the normal permissions.

+The Wikipedia has a fairly good description of normal [UNIX file and group permissions](https://en.wikipedia.org/wiki/File-system_permissions), including the symbolic and numeric notation schemes.

-### Overview
+### Caution
+JHPCE uses two kinds of file systems on its large storage servers: ZFS and Lustre.

+You need to use a different pair of ACL commands for each type.

+As of March 2024, the only Lustre file systems are those which begin with the path `/dcl02/`

-+ There are 2 sets of ACL commands, one for `/users`, `/dcs04`, and `/dcs05` directories, and one for use on other directories in Lustre file systems, such as `/dcl01`, `/dcl02` ... .
-As of March 2024, all of the files originally found on a Lustre file server named DCL01 have been copied off to live on other, normal file servers.
+As of March 2024, all of the files originally found on the Lustre file server named DCL01 have been copied off to live on other, ZFS-using file servers.
 But the name /dcl01 has been preserved, for convenience.

-So only paths starting with /dcl02/ are currently served by Lustre file servers.
+## Overview

 Some common notes that are applicable to both types of ACL commands: